aarranz-stratio/arangodb-mesos-framework/README.md

 Installation
 ------------

-The framework scheduler as well as all executables of the database reside in a single Docker image:
+The framework scheduler resides in a single Docker image:

     arangodb/arangodb-mesos:latest